Tensor network approach to electromagnetic duality in (3+1)d topological gauge models: Topological tensor network states

 At this point, it is interesting to point out an important distinction between tensor network representations of two- and three-dimensional toric codes.
 The strategy spelt out above also yields two canonical tensor network representations of the (2+1)d toric code obtained by choosing the $\Vect_{\mathbb Z_2}$-module categories $\Vect$ and $\Vect_{\mathbb Z_2}$, respectively.
 However, both representations are characterised---up to an obvious change of basis---by the same virtual symmetry condition.
-This follows from the fact that the categories of virtual operators $\Vect_{\mathbb Z_2}$ and $\Rep(\mathbb Z_2)$ are \emph{tensor equivalent} in addition to being Morita equivalent.\footnote{More precisely, there is a tensor equivalence between $\Rep(\mathbb Z_2)$ and $\Vect_{\mathbb Z_2^\vee}$ with $\mathbb Z_2^\vee = \Hom(\mathbb Z_2, \rU(1)) \simeq \mathbb Z_2$.} In terms of the quasi-one-dimensional system at the boundary, this tensor equivalence encodes the self-duality of the (1+1)d Ising model.
-Conversely, the fact that the virtual operators in (3+1)d associated with each representation differ is because $\TVect_{\mathbb Z_2}$ and $\TRep(\mathbb Z_2)$ are not tensor equivalent, but they are Morita equivalent, which ensures that they yield the same topological order.
-This failure to being tensor equivalent in turn motivates the fact that the (2+1)d Ising model is not self-dual, but rather dual to Wegner's $\mathbb Z_2$-gauge theory as we just reviewed.
+This follows in particular from the fact that the categories of virtual operators $\Vect_{\mathbb Z_2}$ and $\Rep(\mathbb Z_2)$ are \emph{monoidally equivalent} in addition to being Morita equivalent.\footnote{More precisely, there is a monoidal equivalence between $\Rep(\mathbb Z_2)$ and $\Vect_{\mathbb Z_2^\vee}$ with $\mathbb Z_2^\vee = \Hom(\mathbb Z_2, \rU(1)) \simeq \mathbb Z_2$.} In terms of the quasi-one-dimensional system at the boundary, this monoidal equivalence is required for the self-duality of the (1+1)d Ising model.
+Conversely, the fact that the virtual operators in (3+1)d associated with each representation differ is because $\TVect_{\mathbb Z_2}$ and $\TRep(\mathbb Z_2)$ are not monoidally equivalent, but they are Morita equivalent, which ensures that they yield the same topological order.
+This failure to being monoidally equivalent in turn motivates the fact that the (2+1)d Ising model is not self-dual, but rather dual to Wegner's $\mathbb Z_2$-gauge theory as we just reviewed.